 - When you set your settings to “public,” you enable everyone to see the personal information you post

 - They may use this in ways you’re not comfortable with, so it’s a good idea to limit who you share content with

 - A hacker or other bad actor could gain access to your personal information, including your bank account or other financial information.
 See our advice on identity theft

 - A company may be able to track you when you are shopping in a store and use your information in ways you may not like

 Fortunately, there is a lot you can do about it!
 Here are some tips on how you can protect your personal information:

-- Make sure that you are dealing with a real company before you give your e-mail address.
-If you don’t know the company, phone and check it out; anything promising instant money is usually a scam.
+- Make sure that you are dealing with a real company before you give out your email address or other personal information

 - Date modified: